nim-lang/Nim/doc/manual.md

-The `inject` and `gensym` pragmas are second class annotations; they have no semantics outside of a template definition and cannot be abstracted over:
+The `inject` and `gensym` pragmas are second class annotations; they have no semantics outside a template definition and cannot be abstracted over:

   ```nim
   {.pragma myInject: inject.}